grant-froelich/Bathymetric-GNN/docs/TRAINING_DASHBOARD.md

 1. :star: **Process E00269 (N. Mariana Islands)** -- Available locally.
 Run QGIS difference check, then `prepare_ground_truth.py` if viable.
 First non-Seward training pair.
 2. **Process archive data as it arrives** -- One per region first, QGIS pre-check on each, reject pairs with <1% noise.
 3. **Train V10 with multi-region data** -- Incorporate ShoalSafetyLoss, local_std correction normalization, and geographic diversity.
+4. **Add precision/recall metrics** -- Current 34.8% detection rate vs 18.8% ground truth indicates significant false positives.
+Track precision (what fraction of flagged cells are actually noise) and recall (what fraction of actual noise cells are detected) separately to diagnose whether the priority is reducing false positives or improving true positive detection.
-4. **Sounding density feature** -- Per-cell sounding count from point cloud data would be the strongest noise discriminator.
+5. **Sounding density feature** -- Per-cell sounding count from point cloud data would be the strongest noise discriminator.
 Single-hit cells in the surface are almost certainly noise.
-5. **Validate V9 corrections** -- Quantify how close V9 corrections come to recovering the clean surface at known noise locations.
+6. **Validate V9 corrections** -- Quantify how close V9 corrections come to recovering the clean surface at known noise locations.
-6. **Adaptive Huber delta** -- Options documented in `training/losses.py` for future implementation once diverse data is available.
+7. **Adaptive Huber delta** -- Options documented in `training/losses.py` for future implementation once diverse data is available.

 ---